.NET Rocks!

 Chris Sells

-Chris Sells is a Google Product Manager on the Flutter development experience.
+Chris Sells is an advocate for developers, a Flutter fanatic and a consultant in applied AI and developer tools and ecosystems.
 He enjoys long walks on the beach and various technologies.

 An error has occurred.
 This application may no longer respond until reloaded.
 Reload ×